AndreMIsidoro/tools/sqlmap/README.md

 	-h, --help			Show basic help message and exit
 	-hh			Show advanced help message and exit
 	-u URL, --url=URL			Target URL
+	-p <injection_point>		Selects a specific injection point -D <database_name>		Scans for a specific database
+	-T <table_name>		Scans for a specific table
+	--threads <threads>		Max of 10 threads
 	--batch			Used for skipping any required user-input, by automatically choosing using the default option --dump			Dumps DBMS database table entries

+	--baner		Retrieves dbms banner
-	-p <injection_point>		Selects a specific injection point --os-shell		Try to get a remote shell on the server --is-dba		Check if we can get db admin priveledges
+	--dbms <dbms_name>		Use only sqli for a specifc dbms --os-shell		Try to get a remote shell on the server --is-dba		Check if we can get db admin priveledges
-	-D <database_name>		Scans for a specific database
-	-T <table_name>		Scans for a specific table

-## Usage
+## Usage Examples

 sqlmap -u <address> --dump --batch sqlmap -r <request_file_path> --dump --batch